pjcasas29/Timbre-Transfer-Evaluation/index.md

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1112800363&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/pjcasas29" title="Pedro C" target="_blank" style="color: #cccccc; text-decoration: none;">Pedro C</a> · <a href="https://soundcloud.com/pjcasas29/300dataset-2-to-3all" title="300Dataset 2 to 3 - All" target="_blank" style="color: #cccccc; text-decoration: none;">300Dataset 2 to 3 - All</a></div>

+In this example, one can hear how when tranfer is performed on a domain with more instruments, the quality of the transfer suffers when compared to an example with fewer instruments.